nolirium/aroc/README.md

 ### Instructions

-The scripts should be run, as root, in the following order:
+The scripts should be run in the Chrome OS shell, as root, in the following order:

 01Root.sh